yikuansun/drss/README.md

 `node` is the element itself and `index` is its order in the document.
 We'll talk more about `props` later.

 ### State selectors
-You can pass an extra `state` parameter into `RSS.select` to create focus or hover effects.
+You can pass an extra `state` argument into `RSS.select` to create focus or hover effects.
 ```js
 // hover state
 RSS.select("h1", "hover").ruleset((node, index, props) => {